If you’re an introvert like me, you know how refreshing it is to spend time alone after a long day at work or family gatherings.

 7. Writing in a thought or anxiety journal.

-I’m a huge mental health advocate and anxiety / thought journals are a core of the whole ShineSheets store.
+I’m a huge mental health advocate and anxiety / thought journals are the core of ShineSheets store.

 I use them every day myself and they’re also very popular among my readers for a reason – they simply work.